 If you are interested in more information about the non-fiction memoirs of ARM Henry Paul Lawrence, see I WAS JUST A RADIOMAN.

-Both books are available in print at your favorite bookstore, or as an e-book on Amazon.
+Both books are available in print at your favorite bookstore, as an e-book on Amazon, or in audio formats.

 Let me tell you some more about Margaret.
 It is more personal, touching upon who Harry was and who Margaret was, how they felt about the war, and how they both dealt with it so very differently.